Philpott-lab/SingleCellMultiOmics_Xenopus/README.md

 **Tissue-specific chromatin accessibility and co-factor availability together define Ascl1-dependent neural reprogrammability across germ layers during embryogenesis**

 The main analysis is provided as an R Markdown workflow.
-A rendered HTML report is also included so that users can view the full analysis, code chunks, package requirements, generated figures, and outputs directly without re-running the analysis.

 ## Main analysis report

-The complete rendered analysis report can be viewed here:
+This report contains the R Markdown workflow used to analyse single-cell multiomics and related genomic datasets for the study of Ascl1-dependent neural reprogramming in the developing *Xenopus* embryo.
+The report includes executable code, package requirements, analysis outputs, and automatically generated figures associated with the manuscript.

+The goal of this report is to provide the key analysis steps required to reproduce the main results.
+Code for these important steps is included directly within the report.

 [Open the HTML report](./reports/SingleCellMultiOmics_Xenopus_analysis.html)